bshaiman/mishnah_nlp/readme.md

 tsne_model = TSNE(n_components=2, verbose=1, random_state=0, angle=.99, init='pca')
 tsne_lda = tsne_model.fit_transform(arr)
 </code></pre>
-I then plotted the two new dimensions rendered by this algorithm:
+I then plotted the two new dimensions rendered by this algorithm.
+Here documents are colored by assigned topics, and marked with x's for correct assignments, and circles for wrong ones:
 ![Full Mishnah Clustering](visualizations/mishnah_full_tsne_clusters.png)
 It showed my basic assumption to be correct.
 For some few, this unsupervised framework was working relatively well, but for others, where the difference between a clear match to one topic versus another became fuzzy, the framework broke down.